 Sports massage is reported to have many beneficial effects in athletes.
 Sports massage can be used pre-performance, post-performance, during training or for rehabilitation.
 Athletes of all levels may benefit from sports massage.
-If you are looking for a way to improve your athletic performance, then sports massage may be for you.
-Learn more about the possible performance enhancing effects of sports massage Athletes that realize the importance of Sport massage have better performance and endurance, reduce their recover time and lessen the chance for injury.
+If you are looking for a way to improve your athletic performance, then sports may be you.
+Learn more about the possible effects of sports massage Athletes that realize the importance of have better performance and endurance, reduce their time and lessen the chance injury.

-All athletes, should consider massage as part of their routine.
+All should consider massage as part of their routine.